tohnperfect/HILC_demo/README.md

   * Standby Task

 3. when done, press `Shift + Esc` to end the script.

+4. run `preprocessing_sniffer_log.py --p=PATH\TO\SAVE\FILE` to transform the generated log file to our unified input format (each consecitive records have time different 1/30s).

 ## Reference
 If you use codes in this Repo, please cite our paper, Bibtex entry: